 2. Stay organized.
 Ask your maid of honor to help keep track of gifts at the pre-wedding parties and at the wedding (or enlist the help of another pal on the wedding day).
 Use a copy of your master guest list to record gifts received next to each guest’s name.

 3. Save time with Minted’s free address printing.
-Upload your guests’ names and addresses into your free online address book, and the company will address all the recipient envelopes for you.
+Upload your guests’ names and addresses into your free online address book, and Minted will address all the recipient envelopes for you.

-4. It’s a good idea to send thank-you cards right away so you don’t forget or end up with an overwhelming amount to get through.
+4. It’s a good idea to send thank you notes right away so you don’t forget or end up with an overwhelming amount to get through.

-Use our thank-you note template and samples as a starting point, then add personal touches and your unique voice to make them your own.
+Use our wedding thank you message samples below as a starting point for what to write in a thank you card, then add personal touches and your unique voice to make them your own.

-1. Start by saying “thank you” and mention the specific gift.
+1. Start with one of these thank you greetings and mention the specific gift.